UWFormulaN/Website/data/jobs/instrumentation-team-member.md

 ## Position Overview

 Join our Instrumentation team to help build and refine our custom Scanning Tunneling Microscope (STM).
-This cutting-edge instrument is essential for characterizing and manipulating our molecular machines at the atomic scale.
+This role is ideal for students passionate about electronics, physics and hands-on hardware development.
+You'll gain experience at the intersection of electrical engineering and surface science, and your work will contribute directly to our teams goal: high-resolution imaging and manipulation of our nanocar.

 ## Key Responsibilities

 - Assist in STM hardware assembly and calibration
-- Develop and test electronic control systems
+- Develop and test electronic control systems for ultra-sensitive current detection
-- Create and optimize measurement protocols
-- Troubleshoot instrument performance issues
-- Document system specifications and operating procedures
+- Designing and assembling circuits for piezoelectric positioning and feedback control
+- Assisting in the mechanical design and vibration isolation of the STM housing
+- Integrating software (LabVIEW or similar) to control scanning and data acquisition

 ## What You'll Learn

 - Advanced microscopy techniques and principles
-- Precision mechanical and electronic systems
-- Vacuum technology and ultra-clean environments
+- Design and troubleshooting of sensitive signal processing
 - Instrumentation control software development
 - Research-grade measurement techniques

-## Growth Opportunities

-This role provides exceptional hands-on experience with cutting-edge scientific instrumentation.
-You'll gain skills highly valued in both academic research and high-tech industry positions.